aytida0606/aytida-0606/README.md

 -  👀 I’m interested in web development and use it for fun projects

-- 🌱 I’m currently learning  fundamentals
+- 🌱 I’m currently learning  M.E.R.N.
+Stack

 - 💞️ I’m looking to collaborate on web development preferably front end (still learning!)